 If this is the case, then who are they encountering at the crossroads?
-Why, Papa Legba of course!
+Papa Legba, of course!

-"If you want to learn how to make songs yourself, you take your guitar and your go to where the road crosses that way, where a crossroads is.
+"If you want to learn how to make songs yourself, you take your guitar, and you go to where the road crosses that way, where a crossroads is.
 Get there be sure to get there just a little ' fore 12 that night so you know you'll be there.
 You have your guitar and be playing a piece there by yourself.
-A big black man will walk up there and take your guitar and he'll tune it.
+A big black man will walk up there and take your guitar, and he'll tune it.
 And then he'll play a piece and hand it back to you.
 That's the way I learned to play anything I want."

 Legba Ritual Bath